rjkviegas/skills-workshops/ruby-fundamentals/class-syntax/README.md

 > rspec
 ```

+The first exercise has tests that describe a car:

+- As a car driver I want to know the car's speed
+- As a car driver I want the car to accelerate
+- As a car driver I want the car to slow down

 ## Exercise Two

 - As a garage owner I want to add a car to the garage